Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/listteamprojecthostgroups.md

 ms.topic: include
 ---

-Use the **ListTeamProjectHostGroups** command to list the *host groups* that are assigned to a team project and that you have read access to.
+Use the **ListTeamProjectHostGroups** command to list the *host groups* that are assigned to a project and that you have read access to.

 **Required Permissions:**

-To use the ListTeamProjectHostGroups command, you must have **View Lab Resources** permissions at the Team Project level.
-By default, members of the Team Foundation Server Administrators, Team Project Collection Administrators, Team Project Administrators, Team Project Contributors, and Team Project Readers groups have this permission.
+To use the ListTeamProjectHostGroups command, you must have **View Lab Resources** permissions at the Project level.
+By default, members of the Team Foundation Server Administrators, Project Collection Administrators, Project Administrators, Project Contributors, and Project Readers groups have this permission.
 For more information, see [Permission reference for Team Foundation Server](/vsts/security/permissions).